hkiang01/Entity-Property-Linker/README.md

 7) Most logs are at the debug level

    You don't want to crowd out the logs.
-There is value in delineating between debug, info, warn, etc.
+There is value in delineating between debug, info, warn, etc. Log levels allow you to filter for the logs you care about quickly, enabling you to deliver business value faster.

 ## Prerequisites